nabilbenmerad/RadarNet/README.md

 ## Introduction
-RadarNet provides a

-Axionaut is intended for rapid experimentation, use the built-in Deep Learning architectures and start driving!
+RadarNet implements of a Convolution Deconvolution Neural Network (CDNN) to short-term forecasting of precipitation and estimate the advection field using the CDNN architecture and obtain future maps by applying warping techniques.

 ## Code style
 PEP 8 -- Style Guide for Python Code.